pytorch/pytorch.github.io/_posts/2023-01-23-accelerated-stable-diffusion-2.md

 As the _original version_ we took the SD 2.1 release, and placed it [here](https://github.com/sgrigory/stablediffusion2/tree/cee9b9f057eeef4b481e138da9dbc4fe8ecb0cba) with minimal modifications necessary for benchmarking.
 It uses PyTorch 1.12 and a custom implementation of attention.

 The _optimized version_ is the code living [here](https://github.com/sgrigory/stablediffusion2/tree/0f6d17cb2602302bc0f5c7dee6825e4b49a85518).
-It uses _nn.MultiheadAttention_ in _CrossAttention_ and torch 2.0.0.dev20230111+cu117.
+It uses _**nn.MultiheadAttention**_ in _**CrossAttention**_ and PyTorch 2.0.0.dev20230111+cu117.
 It also has a few other minor optimizations in PyTorch-related code.

-Please see the appendix “Benchmarked versions definition” in the companion page [TODO: insert link] for the precise definition of the 5 configurations and prompts triggering each of them.
+Please see the appendix “Benchmarked versions definition” in [the companion page](/blog/performance-experiments-stable-diffusion/) for the precise definition of the 5 configurations and prompts triggering each of them.

-The table below shows runtime of each version of the code in seconds, and the percentage improvement compared to the _original with xFormers. _The compilation time is excluded.
+The table below shows runtime of each version of the code in seconds, and the percentage improvement compared to the _original with xFormers_.
+The compilation time is excluded.

 **Runtimes for batch size 1.
 In parenthesis - relative improvement with respect to the “Original with xFormers” row**